 This spider glow in the dark sensory bottle is perfect for a spider theme any time of the year.
 It’s also a great addition to your Halloween activities for preschoolers.
+And make sure to add it to your list of bug sensory bottles for the bug lovers in your classroom!

 Related: Glow in the Dark Activities for Kids